 Although there are a lot of books on marriage, this one is unique.
 It combines clinical research, personal & pastoral experience, and the Bible to take a fresh look at marriage, and present a practical guide for couples.
 It’s also designed for pastors, chaplains, and congregational lay leaders who are called to help the couples in their ministry context.
 With Discussion Starters at the end of each chapter, the result is a practical, hands-on tool that may be used in couples classes, small groups, sermon series, seminars, or retreats.
 It may also be used in counseling and private conversations.

-The working title is WisdomBuilt: Biblical Principles of Marriage, which comes from the first line of Proverbs 24:3-4: “By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures.”
-Paul and his wife, Linda, plan to write a companion volume called WisdomBuilt: Devotions for Couples.
-In the spring of 2019.
+The title, WisdomBuilt Biblical Principles of Marriage, comes from the first line of Proverbs 24:3-4: “By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures.”
+The book is based on his doctoral dissertation at Gordon-Conwell Theological Seminary.

-After completing the first Motorcycle book, Linzey plans to write a book based on his military ministry experience in Iraq.
+Linzey’s next project is a book based on his military ministry experience in Iraq.
 While deployed to a small coalition-led Forward Operating Base as a chaplain in the spring and summer of 2007, Chaplain Paul Linzey experienced the danger of war, the loneliness of being away from home, and the exhilaration of watching up close as God answered prayer, changed lives, and performed miracles.

-He was assigned to Camp Echo, just outside the city of Ad Diwaniyah.
+He was assigned to Camp Echo, just outside the city of Diwaniyah.
 There hadn’t been a chaplain there, so Linzey and his Chaplain Assistant had to start from scratch to prepare a foundation for ministry.
 Heat, danger, dust, and death formed the context for the job he was sent to do.